 While Green Chillies and Red Chilli Powder give it that spicy taste, Dry Mango Powder adds a little drama with its tangy twist.
 Fennel Powder adds a distinct taste and aroma, that instantly adds more flavour to the Puris.

 You can even use Moong Dal instead of Urad Dal.

 It is usually served with hot Hing Jeere Aloo Ki Sabzi.
 You can serve it with any other Potato or Aloo Ki Sabzi too.

 I also like to eat it with only pickle and a cup of tea for my breakfast.

 You can also serve it with any Raita of your choice.

 You can either knead the soaked and ground dal and masalas with the flour or you can make the stuffing and stuff it between the dough.

-Double Frying Method – You can also make this Puri by frying them twice to get still better crunch
+Double Frying Method – You can also make them by frying them twice to get still better crunch